 The word of mouth and the exposure from the newspaper article made the site very popular.
-In addition local history teachers began referring studts to the site as well.
+In addition local history teachers began referring students to the site as well.
 Traffic shot up and in the next few years hosting the site became expensive due to the large volume of high resolution images.
 At this time in internet business hosting companies had a bandwidth cap and charged per megabyte for overages.
 I redesigned the site to lighten the bandwidth issue and things were OK for awhile.

 In 2009 server issues and a change in hosting left the site in a pretty poor state.
 At the same time circumstances were that I could not dedicate the time to the site as I had done previously.
 Several half renovations took place over the next few years but none had the amount of content or gave me the sense of satisfaction that the original had provided.

-Now in 2019 I once again can dedicate some time to this site.
+Now retired, I once again can dedicate some time to this site.
 In addition I have my own servers so that no amount of traffic can put the site at risk.
 The need to make the site available on smaller screens and my need to get my head around what is posted and what is not means a complete rebuild.
 This time it will be larger than the original and hopefully more popular.